TNamdarian/seven-terraces/README.md

 #### **Guest User**
 1. As a Guest User, I want the main purpose of the site to be clear so that I immediately know what the site is intended for upon entering;
 2. As a Guest User, I want to be met with a visually appealing and easy to read layout of created items;
-3. As a Guest User, I want to view the **featuredproperty** posts of the month to get a sense of the value if I sign up as a registered user and they don't have to search for it;
+3. As a Guest User, I want to view the **featured property** posts of the month to get a sense of the value if I sign up as a registered user and they don't have to search for it;
 4. As a Guest User, I want to be able to sign-up to create and edit my own **property posts**;
 5. As a Guest User, I want to be able to get in contact via social media if I like enquire about properties or have suggestions.
 #### **Registered User**